 We are available 24 hours a day to our clients.
 If you have questions, you are highly encouraged to get in touch.
 You'll reach us directly, not an answering service.
 We are still offering telehealth visits as well as in-person.

 The utmost attention is given to your prenatal care.
 For many years, midwives have served families who are low risk.
 Attention to diet, exercise, and lifestyle are all factors in a healthy pregnancy and wonderful birth.
 Working with a midwife means highly personalized care from a trained professional.

-Visits are done monthly in early pregnancy til 28 weeks.
+Visits are done monthly in early pregnancy until 28 weeks.
 After 28 weeks we'll meet every other week until your 36th week.
 At that time we'll celebrate with a home visit that'll include anyone you want to be there at your birth.
 This is the time for the doula to meet the birth photographer or for grandparents to ask the midwives questions.
-It's a joyful time of getting together and many moms see this prenatal as the highlight of their pregnancy.
-We'll go to weekly visits after that point until birth and continue to encourage baby to be in the optimal position for birth and help you prepare for the upcoming arrival.
+It's a joyful time of getting together and many of our clients see this prenatal as the highlight of their pregnancy.
+For Birth Suite clients, we will have a grand tour and planning meeting for the big event.
+We'll go to weekly visits after that point until birth and continue to encourage baby to be in the optimal position for birth and help you prepare for their upcoming arrival.